joaquinpelle/Skylight.jl/docs/src/index.md

 (The documentation is under construction...)

-Skylight is a Julia package for general-relativistic ray-tracing and radiative transfer in curved spacetimes.
+[Skylight.jl](https://github.com/joaquinpelle/Skylight.jl) is a Julia package for general-relativistic ray-tracing and radiative transfer in curved spacetimes.
 It works with any spacetime geometry, without the constraints of specific symmetries or the assumption of asymptotic flatness.
 It is designed with the following goals in mind:
 - Fast computational speed
 - High accuracy
 - Easy extensibility to user-defined spacetimes and radiative models

-It uses [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) from [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) to compute the Christoffel symbols from the spacetime metric, and has multithreading parallelism in its compute-intensive tasks.
+It uses [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) from [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) to compute the Christoffel symbols from the spacetime metric, and has built-in multithreading parallelism.
 At its core, Skylight simultaneously solves the geodesic equations and the covariant transport equations along the geodesics, i.e.

 ```math
 \frac{\mathop{d^2 x^{\alpha}}}{\mathop{d\lambda^2}}+\Gamma^\alpha_{\mu \nu} \frac{\mathop{d x^{\mu}}}{\mathop{d\lambda}} \frac{\mathop{d x^{\nu}}}{\mathop{d\lambda}}=0\,,